-The main shareholders are Quantum Investment BV which owns 44.07% of the Company's share capital and the Bank of New York Mellon "depositary bank for shares traded in London Stock Exchange" which manages 8.43% of the Company share capital and Kingsway Fund Frontier Consumer Franchises which owns 10.55% of Company's share capital and RIMCO E G T Investment LLC which owns 7.22% of Company's share capital other shareholders owning 29.72% of company's share capital.
+The main shareholders are Quantum Investment BV which owns 45.07% of the Company's share capital and Kingsway Fund Frontier Consumer Franchises which owns 12.48% of Company's share capital and RIMCO E G T Investment LLC which owns 10.08% of Company's share capital other shareholders owning 32.37% of company's share capital.

-These consolidated financial statements have been approved by Chairman and Managing Director on 3 March 2024.
+These consolidated financial statements have been approved by Chairman and Managing Director on 9 March 2025.